 Spiders are emotionless creatures that cannot feel pain or any other emotion.

-Sounds cold but that’s just mother nature at work.
+It sounds cold, but that’s just mother nature at work.